Emergence of quantum dynamics from chaos: The case of prequantum cat maps: Statement of the results

-(ii) When $N=0$, we are effectively dealing with smooth functions on the torus (and classical cat maps).
-Using their Fourier series, we can show (see \cite[p.
-946]{brini01}) that we have super-exponential decay of correlations, i.e., for any $0<\rho<1$,
+$(ii)$ When $N=0$, we are effectively dealing with smooth functions on the torus and classical cat maps.
+Using Fourier series, we can show (see \cite[p.
+946]{brini01}) that we have super-exponential decay of correlations, that is, for any $\rho\in (0,1)$,